North Korea says latest spy satellite launch failed, but will try again

 "We will strongly protest against North Korea and condemn it in the strongest possible terms," he said.

-South Korea's military condemned the launch as a provocation and violation of U.N.
-Security Council resolutions banning the North's use of ballistic missile technology.
+South Korea's military condemned the launch as a provocation and violation of the United Nations (UN) Security Council resolutions banning the North's use of ballistic missile technology.

 MORE LAUNCHES TO COME